Skip to content

 SELECT

-FROM User AS u
+FROM Post AS p

-GROUP BY UserId, u.DisplayName
+GROUP BY a.username, a.account_creation_date

-LIMIT 10
+LIMIT 3

-• Early Filtering: Applying PostTypeId = 2 in the Post_p CTE limits the data scanned.
+• Early Filtering: Applying account_creation_date < DATE('2025-02-01') in the User_a CTE limits the data scanned.